 Yeah, her too.

-We can we can do some psychoanalysis of that.
+We can do some psychoanalysis of that.

 All right.

-800 941 Sean Toprey uh telephone number.
+800-941, Sean Tollfrey, telephone number.

-You want to be a part of the program, our friend Joe Bastardi back with us, and that never is good news because that means something horrific weather wise is about to happen.
+And that never is good news because that means something horrific weather-wise is about to happen.

-The official meteorologist of the Sean Hannity show, Weatherbell.com, and by far he was the most accurate about all things Texas and Hurricane Harvey.
+The official meteorologist of the Sean Hannity show, Weatherbell.com, and by far, he was the most accurate about all things Texas and Hurricane Harvey.

-Um and I hate to say this, but you've been writing me notes now for days, and you've really pinned this thing down, and you don't think this is going to be good at all.
+And I hate to say this, but you've been writing me notes now for days, and you've really pinned this thing down, and you don't think this is going to be good at all.

 No, I don't.

-And uh the pattern that you could see this coming, it's like seeing a freight train coming down the track when this thing came off Africa, and the overall pattern in the western Atlantic ocean is ripe for all this.
+It's like seeing a freight train coming down the track when this thing came off Africa.

 We had the exact opposite pattern set up this year.